Wireless Penetration Testing: Fluxion

 Then we are provided with the Language Selection Menu.
 We want to select English so we will enter the number from the selection menu and press Enter key.

 Next, we are required to select the Channel that is supposed to be Monitoring.
-Since a lot of Wireless Access Points in current days can vary from 2.4GHz to 5GHz so we will choose all the channels in that range.
+Since a lot of Wireless Access Points these days can vary from 2.4GHz to 5GHz, we will choose all the channels in that range.

 This will open a new window as shown in the image below.
-This will look for all the possible targets in the network reach and make sure to let the process run for some time and till you have your target visible in the window.
-Press Ctrl + c on the xterm window after locating your target or after a certain time is passed.
+This will look for all the possible targets in the network reach.
+Make sure to let the process run for some time until your target becomes visible in the window.

 Configuration for Handshake Capture